MohamedAlabasy/Egg-Game-javascript-project-ITI/Description of the game.md

 Description of the game :
-1-There is a class for Basket, and there is another class for eggs (Class.JS)
+1-There is a class for Basket (ClassBasket.JS), and there is another class for eggs (ClassEgg.JS)

+2-There is 2 page html with 2 page js with same name.
+        1-Index.html -> get user name and game level Index.js   -> check name user and post data to server then move to Game page 2-Game.html  -> the game design
-2-There is a JS file called "gameEntryPoint.js" for the starting point of the game in which the object is     created and from which the game begins.
+          Game.js    -> for the starting point of the game in which the object is created and which the game begins.

 3-The movement of the basket is controlled with the mouse or the left and right arrow.